ec-jrc/lisflood-model/3_optLISFLOOD_dynamic-wave/index.md

 # Dynamic wave option

 ## Introduction

-This annex describes the LISFLOOD dynamic wave routine, and how it is used.
-The current implementation of the dynamic wave function in PCRaster is not a complete dynamic wave formulation according to the summary of the Saint Venant equations as discussed in Chow (1988).
-The implementation currently consists of the friction force term, the gravity force term and the pressure force term and should therefore be correctly characterised as a diffusion wave formulation.
-The equations are solved as an explicit, finite forward difference scheme.
+This page describes the LISFLOOD dynamic wave routine, and how it is used.
 A straightforward iteration using an Euler solution scheme is used to solve these equations.
 Dynamic wave routing is *optional*, and can be activated by adding the following line to the 'lfoptions' element:

 ```xml
 	<setoption name="dynamicWave" choice="1" />
 ```

+<span style="color:red"> Is this paragraph still up to date?</span>

+<u> Note:</u> The current implementation of the dynamic wave function in PCRaster is not a complete dynamic wave formulation according to the summary of the Saint Venant equations as discussed in Chow (1988).
+The implementation currently consists of the friction force term, the gravity force term and the pressure force term and should therefore be correctly characterised as a diffusion wave formulation.
+The equations are solved as an explicit, finite forward difference scheme.

 ## Time step selection

-The current dynamic wave implementation requires that all equations are solved using a time step that is much smaller (order of magnitude: seconds-minutes) than the typical overall time step used by LISFLOOD
-(order of magnitude: hours-day).
+The current dynamic wave implementation requires that all equations are solved using a time step that is much smaller (order of magnitude: seconds-minutes) than the typical overall time step used by LISFLOOD (order of magnitude: hours-day).
 More specifically, during one (sub) time step no water should be allowed to travel more than 1 cell downstream, i.e.:

 $$
 \Delta '{t_{dyn}} \le \frac{{\Delta x}}{{V + {c_d}}}
 $$

+where
-where $\Delta't_{dyn}$ is the sub-step for the dynamic wave $[seconds]$, *∆x* is the length of one channel element (pixel) $[m]$, *V* is the flow velocity $[\frac{m}{s}]$ and $c_d$ is dynamic wave celerity $[\frac{m}{s}]$.
+$\Delta't_{dyn}$ is the sub-step for the dynamic wave $[seconds]$, *∆x* is the length of one channel element (pixel) $[m]$, *V* is the flow velocity $[\frac{m}{s}]$ and $c_d$ is dynamic wave celerity $[\frac{m}{s}]$.

 The dynamic wave celerity can be calculated as (Chow, 1988):